Lean Enterprise Institute Logo

 Lantech lacked a daily management system to sustain the gains.

 Jim Lancaster attended the 2017 Lean Transformation Summit in Carlsbad, California to speak about Lantech’s journey to create a daily management system.
-You’ll learn:
+Watch the presentation below and you’ll learn:

 1. The individual components of Lantech’s daily management system and the trial-and-error efforts that helped establish and sustain them